-The Dutch Government has brought in precautionary measures to contain the coronavirus.
-All events with over 100 participants have been banned until 1 June 2020.
-This means the temporary closure of all major Dutch museums and the postponement or cancellation of other events.
+The Dutch Government has brought in precautionary measures to contain the ‘coronavirus’.
+All large events and festivals have been banned until 1 September 2020.
+Most events listed below are cancelled.

 Museums & Exhibitions in Amsterdam